|Nutrition Facts (per serving)|

 When the meat is no longer pink, drain it and spoon it into the slow cooker.

-Mix well and add 1 teaspoon of salt and 1/2 teaspoon of freshly ground black pepper.
+Mix well and add the salt and freshly ground black pepper.

-- If you like beans in your chili, feel free to add a can of drained pinto beans, black beans, or kidney beans about an hour before the chili is done.
+- Legumes: If you miss the texture and flavor of beans, add a can of your favorite type.
+Drain 1 can of pinto beans, black beans, or kidney beans, and add it about an hour before the chili is done.

-- If you like heat from chile peppers, add a few tablespoons of minced jalapeno peppers to the crock pot.
-Or, for chile pepper flavor with less heat, add a 4-ounce can of mild chopped green chile.
+- Spicy additions: Add a few tablespoons of minced jalapeño peppers to the crock pot.
+Alternatively, to have some chile pepper flavor without the heat, add 1 (4-ounce) can of mild chopped green chiles.